 For the performance and management of the Agreement, the Parties, when each acting independently as a Controller, will process Personal Data relating to the other Party's representatives, as may be mentioned in this Agreement (e.g. signatories for the Parties).
 Each Party warrants that it will inform its own representative personnel on the Processing of his/her Personal Data by the other Party.

 Each Party shall maintain the records of all of their Processing activities ("Records of Processing"), as mandated under Data Protection Laws.
-The Records of Processing shall contain purposes of the Processing, categories of Personal Data being processed, sources of Personal Data, recipients of Personal Data, legal basis for the Processing activities, Personal Data retention periods resulting from the purposes of the Processing or from legal obligations, possible sharing of the Personal Data between the Parties, or the Personal Data remote access/availability by another Party or by a third party.
+The Records of Processing shall contain the purpose of the Processing, categories of Personal Data being processed, sources of Personal Data, recipients of Personal Data, legal basis for the Processing activities, Personal Data retention periods resulting from the purpose of the Processing or from legal obligations, possible sharing of the Personal Data between the Parties, or the Personal Data remote access/availability of the other Party or by a third party.

-The Parties agree that Appendix 2 to this DPA applies to any Processing of Personal Data which is carried out by the Company, acting as Processor on behalf of the Customer, acting as the Controller in regards to the Processing operation(s) as set forth in Appendix 1.
+The Parties agree that Appendix 2 to this DPA applies to any Processing of Personal Data which is carried out by the Company, acting as Processor on behalf of the Customer or acting as the Controller in regards to the Processing operation(s) as set forth in Appendix 1.

-Other Processing operations which may be performed by Company as a Data Controller, as described in Appendix 1, without the involvement of Customer shall be performed under Company's sole responsibility.
+Other Processing operations which may be performed by Company as a Data Controller, as described in Appendix 1, without the involvement of Customer shall be Company's sole responsibility.

 5. Liability and indemnification

-Each Party represents and warrants that it will indemnify and hold the other Party harmless against any direct loss and damage to the latter resulting from a breach by said Party or its Representative of its contractual obligations under this DPA and/or any Data Protection Laws, subject to any limitation of liability provision in the Agreement.
+Each Party represents and warrants that it will indemnify and hold the other Party harmless against any direct loss and damage to such Party resulting from a breach by such Party or its representatives of its contractual obligations under this DPA and/or any Data Protection Laws, subject to any limitation of liability provision in the Agreement.